 - Students can enrol as a non-school candidate in a language.
 This option is for a range of languages that are offered interstate.
-It is the student's responsibility to enrol through the School Curriculum and Standards Authority. - You must be enrolled in 3 or more ATAR courses at school - Students will only sit the WACE exam. - Applications close on Thursday 28 March, a fee is involved. - An information session will be offered for interested students on Wednesday.
+It is the student's responsibility to enrol through the School Curriculum and Standards Authority. - You must be enrolled in 3 or more ATAR courses at school - Students will only sit the WACE exam. - Applications close on Thursday 30 March, a fee is involved. - An information session has been held for these students.